-We take two eleven week old puppies to sheep for the first time.
+We introduce two eleven week old puppies to sheep for the first time

 Part 1.
 The usual age for starting a pup on sheep is between six and twelve months, but if you have the right sort of sheep and know what you’re doing, you can start a pup at a much younger age.
 Starting a dog early makes it much easier to get the youngster under control in the presence of sheep.
 In “Starting a Young Puppy” Andy shows what to do and what to avoid when he takes litter-mates Ezra and Carew to the sheep – at just eleven weeks old.